udistrital/novedades_crud/README.md

 ### Modelo de datos de novedades_crud
 El modelo de datos del API crud de novedades se muestra en la siguiente imágen:
 ![novedades](https://user-images.githubusercontent.com/28914781/65917368-d0438500-e39c-11e9-8831-c13f4048309f.png)

 ## Licencia

-This file is part of cumplidos-cliente.
+This file is part of novedades_crud.

-cumplidos-cliente is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+novedades_crud is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.